skinny85/jilt/Readme.md

 All of the Builders shown so far were "regular" Builders.
-Using the `@Builder`'s `style` attribute, you can instead generate a Type-Safe (also called Staged, or Telescopic) Builder by setting `style` to `BuilderStyle.TYPE_SAFE`.
+Using the `@Builder`'s `style` attribute, you can instead generate a Type-Safe (also called Staged, or Telescopic, or Step) Builder by setting `style` to `BuilderStyle.TYPE_SAFE`.

 A Type-Safe Builder generates interfaces for each property of the Builder,